Kingston Riverside: Mink and Seals

 Egyptian goose

-It's possible to get very close to some of the bird inhabitants of the riverside, such as the non-native Egyptian goose, which only began breeding in London from 1992.
+It's possible to get very close to some of the bird inhabitants of the riverside, the non-native Egyptian goose, which only began breeding in London from 1992.
 Now 32 pairs breed at more than 22 London sites.
 Less welcome are the American mink.
 Sightings of this species have increased this year and there are signs that the Thames is being colonised by animals arriving from the river Mole and breeding at Raven's Ait as well as other local sites along the riverside.
 There was a sighting during mid-December of a mink sitting outside Turks boathouse.

 From the common place to the unexpected and harbour seals are turning up with greater frequency with a New Years Day sighting close to half-mile tree along the Lower Ham Road.
 Public sightings can be entered on the Zoological Society of London (ZSL) website http://sites.zsl.org/inthethames/#Public sightings There have been over 71 sightings of harbour seal since 2004, some of which have been above Teddington Lock, this includes a youngster, which appeared on Steadfast's Jetty 2011 (Surrey Comet).
 If you see a seal, please put your dog on a lead.